AI Automation

 • Day 2: "Just checking in to see if you had any questions about the estimate we sent over."

-• Day 5: Share a relevant testimonial or a project photo related to what they're inquiring about.
+• Day 5: Share a relevant testimonial or a project photo related to what they enquired about.

-• Day 10: A final "We'd love to help — let us know if you'd like to move forward or if your needs have changed" message.
+• Day 10: A final "We'd love to help — let us know if you'd like to move forward or if your needs have changed."

 3. The Post-Purchase or Post-Service Follow-Up